pavi-ninjaac/IBMHACK2020/README.md

 ![Screenshot (179)](https://user-images.githubusercontent.com/51699297/87278555-65fe6a00-c502-11ea-8288-629ae7748022.png)

-Secondly the main part of the project is “sentiment if the lockdown is extended “ will also give you the pie chart with future predicted sentiment about the lockdown with hover information.<br/>
+- Secondly the main part of the project is “sentiment if the lockdown is extended “ will also give you the pie chart with future predicted sentiment about the lockdown with hover information.<br/>

 ![Screenshot (174)](https://user-images.githubusercontent.com/51699297/87278474-2b94cd00-c502-11ea-82f8-b8ad32b84548.png)

-Third “Emotion of the people during covid19 “ visualizes the bar chat for 5 emotions and updated every 5 seconds.<br/>
+- Third “Emotion of the people during covid19 “ visualizes the bar chat for 5 emotions and updated every 5 seconds.<br/>

 ![Screenshot (177)](https://user-images.githubusercontent.com/51699297/87278553-63037980-c502-11ea-907c-6c6dc18a845a.png)

-<b><i>At the right and lift side of the dashboard  you can see the total death, confirmed and active cases and a list of death an confirmed cases country-wise.
+- <b><i>At the right and lift side of the dashboard  you can see the total death, confirmed and active cases and a list of death an confirmed cases country-wise.
 This will update you more about covid19 and ordered in decending so the country which has the highest count will appear first.</i></b><br/><br/><br/>

-World map if you hover on it the right side two graphs are updated based on the county you hovering.
+- World map if you hover on it the right side two graphs are updated based on the county you hovering.
 Fully user interactive.<br/>

 ![Screenshot (175)](https://user-images.githubusercontent.com/51699297/87278491-364f6200-c502-11ea-8678-badd74e51f07.png)

-vedio_________________
-Mortality map visualizes the highest 25 counties which has the high mortality rate value and when you hover on it you can see more information about the mortality and the coutry.<br/>
+- Mortality map visualizes the highest 25 counties which has the high mortality rate value and when you hover on it you can see more information about the mortality and the coutry.<br/>

 ![Screenshot (176)](https://user-images.githubusercontent.com/51699297/87278522-46674180-c502-11ea-8ec7-5e65082c18ec.png)

-CovidBot – can answer users based on the AI technology<br/>
+- CovidBot – can answer users based on the AI technology<br/>

 ![Screenshot (183)](https://user-images.githubusercontent.com/51699297/87293388-debfef00-c51f-11ea-83a7-d810dee55a4a.png)

+- You can download any image from the camera icon on the image, you can see that when you hover on the imgaes.
 # Resources:
 -	Dash – powerful tool for live data visualization with plotly python
 -	Tone analyser –  IBM tone analyser used for getting the emotions of the people base on tweets